|Best Overall||Kuryakyn 5288 Grand Pet Palace|

 1. Overall Best: Kuryakyn Pet Palace

-While researching, we have found that the overall best motorcycle dog carrier is the Pet Palace from Kuryakyn as it scores high on safety, comfort, and convenience.
-When it comes to the size, there are two options are available – one is suitable for dogs weighing up to 20 pounds and another for larger dogs up to 35 pounds, which means you can choose the safest option for your precious dog.
+Our choice for the #1 Best Overall motorcycle dog carrier is the Pet Palace from Kuryakyn, due to its high safety, comfort, and convenience ratings.
+Two options are available: one is suitable for dogs weighing up to 20 pounds and the other is perfect for larger dogs up to 35 pounds.

-What makes this especially suitable for motorcycle traveling is the rigid and sturdy frame.
-The carrier is coated in a 1200 denier textile material which resists UV exposure and there is an additional rain cover making this carrier suitable for all weather conditions.
+What makes this product especially suitable for motorcycle travel is its sturdy rigid frame.
+The carrier is covered in a 1,200 denier textile material that resists UV exposure and there is an additional rain cover, so this carrier is suitable for all weather conditions.

-It is supplied with plenty of accessories for convenient mounting and has a shoulder strap so that you can carry it around when you are not on your bike.
-For your dog’s comfort there is plenty of room inside, a removable foam cushion and four mesh windows that provide a great view and plenty of ventilation.
+It comes with plenty of accessories for convenient mounting and has a shoulder strap so you can carry it around when you’re not on your bike.
+For your dog’s comfort, there is plenty of room inside, a removable foam cushion and four mesh windows that provide a great view and plenty of ventilation.

 2. Best for a Great View: Kemimoto Motorcycle Dog Carrier

-Have you got a nosy pooch who likes to see what is going on at all times?
-In that case, we recommend the Kemimoto Motorcycle Dog Carrier.
-What makes it stand out from other carriers is the unique combination of safety and a superb viewing dome for your dog!
+If you’ve got a nosy pooch who likes to see what is going on at all times, we recommend the Kemimoto Motorcycle Dog Carrier.
+What makes it stand out from other carriers is its unique combination of safety and a superb viewing dome for your dog!

 3. Best Budget Carrier: Outward Hound PoochPouch

-Buying a motorcycle carrier for your pooch does not have to involve shelling out a whole load of money.
 This frontward-facing dog carrier from Outward Hound is our recommendation for dog owners on a limited budget.
-It costs less than $40 which makes it stand out from the other carriers.
+It costs less than $40, which makes it stand out from the other carriers.

 You get a lot for your money.
-It fits pets up to 20 pounds (which includes a Pug) and has weather-resistant fabric and mesh for ventilation.
-It is more suited for cycles than other carriers because of its drawstring top that secures around the dog’s neck for a safer carry and the internal safety clip that fastens to your dog’s harness.
+It fits pets up to 20 pounds and has weather-resistant fabric and mesh for ventilation.
+It is more suited for cycles than most other carriers because of its drawstring top that secures around the dog’s neck for a safer carry and the internal safety clip that fastens to your dog’s harness.

 4. Best Carrier for Small Dogs: Yudodo Pet Dog Sling Carrier

-Our research points towards the Yudodo Pet Dog Sling Carrier as the top choice for owners of small dogs.
+The Yudodo Pet Dog Sling Carrier is our top choice for owners of small dogs.
 It stands out because its design is uniquely suited to the needs of small dogs on the move.
-There are three sizes to choose from – which is important.
-It means that you can choose the exact size for your dog and carry them in comfort and safety.
-The small size would fit a Yorkshire Terrier or a Maltese but the large size can accommodate a greyhound!
+There are three sizes to choose from, so you can choose the exact size for your dog and carry them in comfort and safety.
+The small size would fit a Yorkshire terrier or a Maltese but the large size can accommodate a greyhound!
 (Though we wouldn’t recommend carrying the latter around!)

-It’s made from durable leather and mesh and the safety features include a safety hook to attach to a collar and a zipper that is secured in the closed position with a reinforced flap.
-The shoulder strap is adjustable and the carrier fits securely around your little dog’s neck.
+It’s made from durable leather and mesh.
+Safety features include a safety hook to attach to a harness and a zipper that is secured in the closed position with a reinforced flap.
+The shoulder strap is adjustable and the carrier fits securely around your dog’s neck.

 5. Best Backpack Carrier: PetAmi Deluxe Pet Carrier Backpack